roman-milk/roman-milk.github.io/a-blackmail-tale.md

+===

- ****** A Blackmail Tale Ch.
-06 ****** byTx_Tall_Tales© Part VI of the Blackmail tales.
+Part VI of the Blackmail tales.
 If you haven't already read them, you may want to start with parts I through 5, A Bit of Blackmail, A Bit More Blackmail, A Blackmail Buddy, and the Blackmail Tales.
 Just click on my name to find all my stories, and start from there.

  * * *